MJCappella/Laravel-Bible/README.md

 <img src="./screenshots/homepage.png">

-APIs are available in the routes folder
+APIs are available in the routes folder - api.php.